OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 |--------------------|----------|-------------|
 | `WrappedStep.Name` | `string` | The `name` of the step whose task is being wrapped. |

-`WrappedAction.Environment` carries only `openjd_env`-defined variables from the current session, including variables emitted by earlier actions that themselves ran via a wrap hook.
+`WrappedAction.Environment` carries only session-defined variables: variables exported with `openjd_env` — including by earlier actions that themselves ran via a wrap hook — and entries of entered environments' declarative `variables:` maps.
 Host-inherited variables (`HOME`, `PATH`, `OPENJD_*`, etc.) and host filesystem paths referenced in `WrappedAction.Command` or `WrappedAction.Args` (for example, `{{Env.File.X}}` resolves to a host path) are not surfaced; the wrapping environment is responsible for forwarding or path-mapping them into the wrapped execution context.